FerchusGames/ferchusgames.github.io/content/projects/lamp/index.md

 ---
 title: "Lamp?"
-description: "An addictive quick reflexes game."
+description: "An addictive quick reflexes game with a banger soundtrack."
+summary: "An addictive quick reflexes game with a banger soundtrack."
 date: 2022-06-08T12:00:00-06:00
 showReadingTime: false
 showWordCount: false